-Peripheral Neuropathy is a nerve condition that affects the arms, hands, legs, and feet.
+Peripheral neuropathy is nerve damage that affects the arms, hands, legs and feet.
 The most common form of this condition is caused by diabetes.
 People with diabetes have unusually high levels of blood sugar and too little insulin to metabolize it.

 When this happens, blood sugar can get into nerve tissue and damage the nerve.
 This is called diabetic peripheral neuropathy.
 This can occur even if the patient is taking diabetes medications and eating healthfully.
 This damage cannot be reversed.